Frequently Asked Questions

 - uses its own brand name in relation to the product

-- holds itself out to the public as the manufacturer of the product, or
+- presents itself to the public as the manufacturer of the product

 - permits another person to promote the product as having been manufactured by the company.